ajcvickers/ajcvickers.github.io/_posts/2012-10-01-ef6-extensibility-and-configuration.md

 The code-based configuration also allows application developers to configure EF without needing to learn anything about dependency resolvers, even though these are the underlying building blocks on which the configuration is based.
 This is important for keeping the concept count low for developers just getting started with EF.
 <h2>Feedback, please!</h2>
 The reason we spend time writing this stuff and putting it out there is so that you can tell us what you think before it gets into a shipped product and becomes hard to change.
-Regardless of whether you love it, hate it, or think it’s pointless, please do let us know!
+Regardless of whether you love it, hate it, or think it's pointless, please do let us know!